syntho-ai/syntho-docs/docs/deployment/docker/syntho_application.md

 #### Ray

 To connect the Core API to a Ray instance, we need to set the variable `RAY_ADDRESS` in the `.env` file.
 This should be set to the IP address or hostname of the Ray head instance.
-This refers back to the [other document](./jupyterhub_ray.md), where we explain how to install Ray.
-At the end of those steps, the IP or hostname of the Ray head instance should be known.

 ```[sh]
 RAY_ADDRESS=<ray-head-ip-address>